DJI Mavic Air 2, the successor of the Mavic Air, takes the overall concept of its predecessor; an easy-to-fly drone

 What’s the best you can get when you infuse science and sheer entertainment?
 Drones, of course!

-Hey guys, it’s your friendly blogger-cum-robotics engineer Dhia.
+Hey guys, it’s your friendly blogger-robotics engineer Dhia.
 As a child, I dreamt of becoming Iron Man, that’s how I was obsessed with robots that fly.
 But as I grew up, I discovered there’s a device that can make you feel as if you’re above the clouds, without even leaving the ground!

 Fast forward some 20 years, and today I’m here to recommend some of the best drones I’ve tested for those who are looking forward to buying their first drone.
 And what else could be more reliable than DJI, when it comes to advanced engineering?
+That’s why DJI is at the tops the list in our Top 10 Best Drone Brands article.

 So, without any further ado, let’s check out the 6 best DJI drones!